-Procrastination is a habit of delaying your tasks and rescheduling it over and over again.
+Procrastination is a habit of delaying your tasks and rescheduling them over and over again.

-Whenever you are assigned with a particular job say an assignment, going to an appointment or simply doing your laundry there are two different voices in our mind fighting constantly.
+Whenever you are assigned with a particular job say an assignment, going to an appointment or only doing your laundry, there are two different voices in our mind fighting always.

 And our first intention is to delay the task and convince ourselves that we can do it later followed by some guilt of not doing it right away and finally ending up postponing it.

 Hence, the former voice always dominates our mind and reduces our productivity and makes us more lethargic.